corpserot/luanti_lsp_definitions/GUIDE.md

 # Annotating games or mods
 When annotating a game or mod, you have two approaches:
 1. (*Simple, recommended for general needs*) Annotate the code.
-2. (*Complicated, satisfies specific needs*) Annotate a separate library definition.
-This is the approach used by this library definition for Luanti API.
+2. (*Complicated, satisfies specific needs*) Annotate a separate Luadef.
+This is the approach used by this Luadef for Luanti API.

 There are benefits to either or both approaches, however the usual approach is to annotate the code.

-Published games in active development should consider approach #2 (separate library definition).
+Published games in active development could consider approach #2 (separate Luadef).
 It helps you decide which part of your API is stable enough for modders to use.
 It also draws a line for parts internal to your game or simply not ready for use in modding.

 # Type namespaces
 Types need names and names can clash.
-That's why library definitions choose to namespace their types.
-This library definition chooses the following namespaces.
+That's why Luadef choose to namespace their types.
+This Luadef chooses the following namespaces.
 Avoid using these namespaces for your own types.

 - `_.*` internal/hidden types.
 Used to reduce clutter for autocompletion.
 - `core.*` main namespace
 - `corelib.*` environment namespaces.

-Furthermore, this library definition reserves the following types.
+Furthermore, this library Luadef the following types.
 Avoid trampling them:
 - Any of the vector types e.g. `vector` and `ivec`.
 They're meant to be "primitives"
 - `OneOrMany`
 - `SparseList`

 Your game or mod should namespace your types too following this format: `<namespace>.MyType`.

-# Extending the library definition
+# Extending the Luadef
-It is *highly recommended* that you at least skim through the definition of the types before you decide to extend it.
+It is *highly recommended* that you at least skim through the type definitions before you decide to extend it.
 As a reminder, you should be aware that language servers have no concept of hierarchy when reading these annotations.
 It doesn't read your dependencies or this library definition first, it reads in an unspecified order.

 The "extension" model is for games and mods to simply provide types that can be used to "patch" into this library definition.
 It's not much different from the techniques used in this project.
 Please read further for examples.